wp-plugins/our-team/readme.txt

 1. Plugin includes Grid boxes, Grid Circular and sidebar templates
 2. Sidebar widget
 3. Drag & Drop re-order of memebers
-4. PRO VERSION - Honeycomb Demo
+4. Honeycomb Demo
-5. PRO VERSION - stacked list Demo
+5. stacked list Demo
-6. PRO VERSION - Carousel Demo
+6. Carousel Demo

 == Installation ==
 1. Download the plugin, then upload the zipped file to your site from the WordPress dashboard plugin uploader menu